-Elmwood began in 1908 as the Tennessee Dairy established by Lindsley Waters upon his arrival in Dallas from Tennessee.
-Spanning 640 acres, the dairy was a corporate operation and a modern facility that provided milk to Dallas and the surrounding vicinity, even winning "most sanitary dairy farm" at the 1908 State Fair of Texas.
-Remnants of the farm exist to this day, including a house on Brunner reputed to be the dairy foreman's quarters and portions of an old stone wall that divided the farm, which are visible along the 1700 block of S. Edgefield near Elmwood Blvd.
-By 1918, the dairy farm was placed in the hands of Waters' cousin and bought by 2nd National Bank.
+Elmwood began as the Tennessee Dairy founded by Lindsley Waters in 1907.
+With just 20 cows and covering 640 acres, the dairy was a corporate operation and a modern facility that was the first in Dallas to deliver pasteurized milk in glass bottles, even winning "most sanitary dairy farm" at the 1908 State Fair of Texas.
+Remnants of the farm exist to this day, including a house on Brunner Avenue reputed to be the dairy foreman's quarters and portions of an old stone wall that divided the farm, which are visible along the 1700 block of S. Edgefield near Elmwood Blvd.
+After a fire destroyed the farm in 1919, Mr. Waters moved production to Deep Ellum east of downtown Dallas in order to expedite deliveries.

 Vintage Ads for Elmwood